mepnomon/TicketFinder/mavenproject1/README.txt

 To start the application:
 1. Download the file to your hard drive.
-2. Navigate to the folder either via Command Line (Terminal in Linux/OSX, start bar and type "cmd" in Windows) 2.1 Alternatively, you may wish to navigate to the download location in your Finder/Explorer.
+2. Navigate to its folder either via Command Line (Terminal in Linux/OSX, start bar and type "cmd" in Windows).
+2.1 Alternatively, you may wish to navigate to the download location in your Finder/Explorer.
 3. Navigate to: ~\TicketFinder\mavenproject1\target ('~' denotes your parent folders), do this via terminal or the explorer.
-4. Once in this folder open a command line window/terminal (if you haven't already) 4.1 Type: java -jar ticketfinder-1.0-SNAPSHOT.jar
+4. Once in this folder open a command line window/terminal (if you haven't already).
+4.1 Type: java -jar ticketfinder-1.0-SNAPSHOT.jar
 5. The program is now running in your CLI.